 - The name of the organization. - The purpose of the organization why it exists; what need(s) it meets. - Who the organization serves; describe the client/customer base. - Which sector (public, not-for-profit, commercial) the organization falls under; explain why your organization is in this sector. - Explain why you chose to profile this organization.

-- You may use an outline/bullet-point format for this assignment if preferred. - This submission should be 1-2 pages in length.
+- You may use an outline/bullet-point format for this assignment if preferred.
+The others will be in report form. - This submission should be 1-2 pages in length.

 • ASSIGNMENT 2 - The Organization